oracle/graal/docs/reference-manual/native-image/Properties.md

 # Using System Properties in Native Image

-Assume you have the following Java Program:
+Assume you have the following Java application that you have compiled using `javac`:
 ```java
 public class App {
     public static void main(String[] args) {